← Back to Skills / Marketplace / terminal

 The cursor blinks, therefore it lives

 The blinking cursor is the oldest animation in computing — and still one of the most meaningful.
 It says: the system is alive, it is waiting, it is ready.
-Terminal design brings this aliveness to UI through small, purposeful animations: text that appears character by character, prompts that blink while waiting for input, progress shown as a stream of output rather than a spinning circle.
+Terminal design brings this aliveness to UI through small, purposeful animations: text that appears character by character, prompts that blink while waiting for input, progress shown as a stream of output.
 The interface communicates its inner life.

 04 · Use With Claude / Cursor